cocos/cocos-docs/en/getting-started/first-game-2d/index.md

     }
     //mark player is jumping.
     this._startJump = true;
-    //record the number of step the jumpping action will take. this._jumpStep = step;
+    //record the number of step the jumping action will take. this._jumpStep = step;
     //set to 0 when a new jumping action starts this._curJumpTime = 0;